Recess (break): United States

 In the United States, recess policies are largely dependent on the school district, and vary from state to state and from school to school.
 Most states do not have a recess policy.
-However, it is recommended that schools provide 150 minutes per week for physical activity in elementary schools and 225 minutes per week in middle and high school.
-The point where recess ends in a child's education is largely dependent on the school district, though by many standards it is removed when the child enters middle school.
-However, in college, students usually have free periods, which are similar in spirit, although usually one studies or talks with one's friends during such times rather than playing games, which are made difficult by the lack of a playground.
+It is recommended that schools provide 150 minutes per week for physical activity in elementary schools and 225 minutes per week in middle and high school.
+In practice, schools in the United States increasingly view recess as an optional period and try to replace recess with physical education classes.

+The point where recess ends in a child's education is largely dependent on the school district.
+By many standards, it is removed when the child enters middle school.
+In college, students usually have free periods, which are similar in spirit.

 Common recess activities

 Recess is a common part of the school day for children around the world, but it has not received much attention from scholars.
 The research that has been conducted occurred mostly in the United States and the UK.
-Of the fifty states in the United States, only fifteen have policies that recommend or require daily recess or a physical activity break, and one (Oklahoma) has no policy, but it is recommended by the State Board of Education.
+In 2012, of the fifty states in the United States, only fifteen had policies that recommend or require daily recess or a physical activity break, and one (Oklahoma) has no policy, but it is recommended by the State Board of Education.

 Certain activities have emerged as playground favorites, including: jump rope, Chinese jump rope, four square, hop scotch, basketball, soccer, hula hoops, chase, wall ball, and playing on the playground equipment.
 These activities have been classified into chase games, ball games, and jumping/verbal games.
 Other categories to consider would be general play and equipment related play.